adilkhr/my-ms3-project/README.md

 #### What a user may want:

-* An option to edit a word (once they have created an account) that they have added into the dictionary if they feel like they can improve the meaning of it
+* An option to edit a word (once they have created an account) that they have added into the dictionary if they want to update the meaning

 * An option to delete a word (once they have created an account) that they added into the dictionary